macp3o/iptables-persist/README.md

-# iptables-autoload
+# Persistent iptables and Autoloader

-`iptables-autoload` is an `initd` service that automatically persists `iptables` rules during power cycles.
+`iptables-autoload` is an `initd` service that automatically persists and reloads `iptables` rules during power cycles.

 With `iptables-autoload`, `iptables` rules are automatically restored after power on to the value they had before halting the system.